Snollo Sleep Tracker FAQ

 Can an app detect sleep apnea?

-Consumer sleep apps, including Snollo, can identify patterns associated with sleep-disordered breathing — such as frequent snoring episodes, irregular breathing sounds, and low oxygen-related wakefulness — but they cannot clinically diagnose sleep apnea.
-Only a physician-ordered sleep study (polysomnography or an HST home sleep test) can provide a formal diagnosis.
+Consumer sleep apps, including Snollo, can identify patterns associated with sleep-disordered breathing — such as frequent snoring episodes, irregular breathing sounds, and low oxygen-related wakefulness — but they cannot diagnose sleep apnea.
+Only a physician-ordered sleep study (in a lab, or an at-home sleep test) can provide a formal diagnosis.
 If Snollo's snoring detection shows frequent or loud events night after night, that's a useful signal to discuss with your doctor.

 Is there a free snoring app for iPhone?

-Yes — Snollo is free to download on iPhone with no credit card or account required.
-The free tier includes AI snoring and sound detection, basic sleep stage breakdown using Apple Watch, and 7 days of sleep history.
-Premium (starting at $4.99/month) unlocks unlimited sound recordings, full sleep history, the complete sleep sounds library, and advanced AI insights.
+Yes — Snollo is free to download on iPhone.
+It uses the Apple ID you already have, so there's no separate Snollo account or credit card to set up.
+The free tier includes AI snoring and sound detection, sleep stages when you wear an Apple Watch (motion-based sleep inference without one), and 7 days of sleep history.
+Premium ($5.99/month in your region) is an auto-renewable subscription that unlocks unlimited sound recordings, full sleep history, the complete sleep sounds library, and AI insights.
 All processing is on-device regardless of plan.

 Do snoring apps really work?

 Yes, with important caveats.
-Apps like Snollo that use a smartphone microphone and machine learning can accurately detect and classify snoring sounds, with studies showing 85–92% accuracy for snore/non-snore classification compared to clinical recordings.
+Apps like Snollo that use a smartphone microphone and machine learning reach 85–92% accuracy for snore/non-snore classification compared to clinical recordings, in peer-reviewed validation work.
 They are effective for: confirming whether you snore, estimating snore frequency and intensity, identifying positional patterns, and tracking improvement after lifestyle changes.
 They are not substitutes for clinical sleep studies and cannot diagnose sleep apnea on their own.

 Ready to understand your sleep?